 In order to check the integrity of a package, download the XPI file and the corresponding signature file.
-All official XPI files for Windows, Linux and Mac OS X are signed with the key below, available from any key server (alternatively, the public key is also available from here).
+All official XPI files for Windows, Linux and Mac OS X are signed with the key below, available from key servers like hkps://keyserver.dobrev.it (alternatively, the public key is also available from here).
 Some contributed XPI files are signed by their contributors.

 Keys used to sign the packages: